Referral Leakage: Do You Know Your Drivers & Barriers to Growth?

 What other internal or external data do you have to help you strategize?

-If you have timely and reliable access to internal referral data, use it to help understand opportunities for shoring up your network of providers, nurturing new patient pipelines and actively recovering any relationships in distress.
+If you have timely, reliable referral data, use it to identify opportunities to strengthen your provider network.
+Leverage this insight to grow patient pipelines and restore strained relationships.
 Similarly, working with external claims data can help you visualize what shared patient connections exist outside of your organization, so you can develop more effective target lists.

 If so, use internal and external data to understand which providers work with this base of patients most frequently and, therefore, should be notified.